 10. Law Practice Confirmation and Statement of Trust Money

-The Law Practice Confirmation and Statement of Trust Money and External Examiner's Report are uniform between New South Wales and Victoria.
+The data captured by the Law Practice Confirmation and Statement of Trust Money and External Examiner's Report are uniform between New South Wales and Victoria.

 • Part A - Law Practice Confirmation.